primatejs/primate/docs/modules/store.md

 ```

 !!!
-If you define your database field `user.age` as a string (for example,
+If you define your database field `user.age` as a string (for example, `text`
-`varchar` in PostGreSQL) and use the above store definition, Primate will
+in PostGreSQL) and use the above store definition, Primate will attempt to
-attempt to unpack the value into a JavaScript number that is between 0 and 120.
+unpack the value into a JavaScript number that is between 0 and 120.
+In case it
-In case it fails (because you have something like "thirty-two" in this field),
+fails (because you have something like "thirty-two" in this field), it will
-Primate will throw a
+throw a
 [`CannotUnpackValue`](/reference/errors/primate/store#cannot-unpack-value)
 error and roll back the transaction.
 !!!